athomasq/athomasq.github.io/categories/investing/performance.md

 ----

-*In the spirit of "building in public", I thought I'd share annual updates on my angel portfolio performance -- what's working and what's not.
+*In the spirit of "building in public", I thought I'd share annual updates on my angel portfolio performance.
 This is not investment advice, nor is it an offer or solicitation to buy or sell securities or anything else.*

 ---